Boundary conditions in fluid dynamics: Symmetric boundary condition

 In this boundary condition, it is assumed that on the two sides of the boundary, same physical processes exist.
 All the variables have same value and gradients at the same distance from the boundary.
 It acts as a mirror that reflects all the flow distribution to the other side.

 The conditions at symmetric boundary are no flow across boundary and no scalar flux across boundary.

 A good example is of a pipe flow with a symmetric obstacle in the flow.
 The obstacle divides the upper flow and lower flow as mirrored flow.

 Periodic or cyclic boundary condition

 A periodic or cyclic boundary condition arises from a different type of symmetry in a problem.
 If a component has a repeated pattern in flow distribution more than twice, thus violating the mirror image requirements required for symmetric boundary condition.
 A good example would be swept vane pump (Fig.), where the marked area is repeated four times in r-theta coordinates.
 The cyclic-symmetric areas should have the same flow variables and distribution and should satisfy that in every Z-slice.
+In other cases, the governing conservation equations must be modified appropriately to accommodate the application of such cyclic conditions.